Preparing for Your Puppy

 Puppy Obedience Training: If you would like your puppy to stay with us longer for obedience, crate, and potty training, please review our puppy training options here and fill out the training form that best suits the depth of training you would like your puppy to receive.

 Shot Record: We will administer the 7/8 week shots and supply you with a medical record of dates and medications/dewormers your puppy has received.
 You will need to take a stool sample to your vet or a VIP Pet Care Clinic the first week after your puppy goes home.
 Your puppy will need its next round of shots when they are 12 and 16 weeks.
 If you don’t have a veterinarian already, you should decide what vet you will use or call 800.427.7973 to find the VIP clinic nearest you.
-(VIP Petcare provides a wide variety of preventative care services, all administered by a licensed veterinarian, hosted at local pet stores.)
-There's also a great vet in Campbell called Kirkwood Vet.
-They are very reasonably priced: 408-374.5850.
+(VIP Pet care provides a wide variety of preventative care services, all administered by a licensed veterinarian, hosted at local pet stores.)

 Health Insurance: In order to pick up your puppy, you must have health insurance that is effective at 8 weeks old (with no grace period).
 Health insurance can give you a peace of mind knowing that if your puppy gets hurt or sick, they will be covered by insurance.
 Some insurance plans also cover yearly health checks and vaccines, spay, and neuter.
 The Insurance we recommend is Trupanion.
-(You can use the discount code: BR2SL9718.
-This discount code waives the $35 enrollment fee and gives your puppy instant coverage.)
+(You can use the discount code: BR1SL9718.
+This code gives your puppy instant coverage.)
 You must do this the day before pick out at 8 weeks.
 Trupanion will only let you purchase the insurance the day before or day that your puppy is 8 weeks old.
 They will not let you purchase the insurance earlier.
 If your puppy is getting trained, you will need insurance starting when the puppy is 8 weeks old.